routetehpacketz/cisco-ip-trace/README.md

 ## Cisco IP Trace

 This Python script will take allow you to enter a single IP or CIDR network range and trace the associated MAC address(es) from a core Cisco router/switch to the edge switch port.
-It will output the provided IP address, MAC address, edge switch name, and port name on the console.
+It will output the target IP address, MAC address, edge switch name, port name, port description, interface mode (access or trunk), VLAN(s) allowed on port, and the number of MAC addresses currently learned on the edge port.
+By default the script will output this information to the console, but you can optionally output to CSV.

 Please note that this script is only designed to run on Cisco IOS and NX-OS devices.